Introductory information

 The Federal Court of Australia is responsible for managing native title claims.

 The Tribunal provides agreement making services for future act applications, claims referred to mediation by the Federal Court and stand-alone ILUAs.
-For more information visit the
+For more information visit the future acts and Indigenous land use agreements pages.

 Indigenous land use agreements

 An Indigenous land use agreement (ILUA) is an agreement about the use and management of land and waters.
 ILUAs can be made between people who hold, or may hold, native title in an area, and other people, organisations or governments.
-More information is available on the
+More information is available on the Indigenous land use agreements page.

 Future acts

-Native Title Act.
+Proposed activities or developments that may affect native title are classed as ‘future acts’ under the Native Title Act.
 Examples are the grant of mining leases and exploration licences, and some compulsory acquisitions.
-More information is available on the
+More information is available on the future acts page.

 Searches